yifanzhang-pro/MEA/README.md

 See [Higher-order Linear Attention (HLA)](https://arxiv.org/abs/2510.27258) for the theoretical foundation of the streaming algorithms used here.

+## Implementations / Integrations

+- nanoGPT (experimental): https://github.com/karpathy/nanoGPT/pull/672 (code: https://github.com/ry2009/nanoGPT-mea/tree/mea-attn).
+Includes a reference MEA (H≤2) attention backend, a correctness check, and an attention-only benchmark showing the crossover only at very long sequence lengths on an A100.

 ## Mathematical Formulation

 Standard Scaled Dot-Product Attention utilizes the softmax nonlinearity: